XxAcielxX/arch-plasma-install/README.md

 ### Update Mirrors using Reflector
 ```
-reflector --country County1,Country2 --age 12 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
+reflector --country [County1] --country [Country2] --age 12 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
 ```
-Replace Country1 & Country2 with country names near to you or with the one you're living in.
-Refer to https://wiki.archlinux.org/index.php/reflector for more info.
+Replace `[Country1]` & `[Country2]` with country names near to you or with the one you're living in. *[Reflector](Refer to https://wiki.archlinux.org/index.php/reflector)* for more info.

 ### Install base system
 ```